rozek/svelte-drag-drop-touch/README.md

 ## Installation ##

-`svelte-drag-drop-touch` may be used as an ESM, CommonJS or AMD module or from a global variable.
+`svelte-drag-drop-touch` may be used as an ECMAScript module (ESM), a CommonJS or AMD module or from a global variable.

 You may either install the package into your build environment using [NPM](https://docs.npmjs.com/) with the command